Blog > Articles

 Is there a connection between heartburn and weight gain?
-Find out how they're related on the FORM blog.
+Find out how they're related on the Form Health blog.

 If you’ve experienced heartburn on a regular basis, there’s a chance your healthcare provider has recommended losing weight.
 But why?
 What is the connection between that burning sensation in your chest and your body weight?
 This article will provide you with more information about the relationship between heartburn and weight gain as well as what you can do about it.